rnielikki/Patapon-Info/pac/_build/md/reborntroop.md

 # rebornTroop

-Make the player team reborn.
-This *does not* recover the stamina for the alive units.
+Makes the player team reborn.
+This recovers only dead units and *does not* recover the stamina for the alive units.

 ## Code Information